arcmode/elm-task-middleware/Readme.md

     \name -> end (Task.succeed "hello " ++ name)

-### Error
+### Error a

-	type Error = NeverEnded
+	type Error a = NeverEnded
+                 | Middleware a

-Represent the unexpected situation when we forget to call `end` in the sequence
+Represent the unexpected situation when we forget to call `end` in the sequence or a middleware task failed

 ## Common Helpers